 Complaints & Grievances

 Occasionally, a student will encounter a concern/problem on campus that they do not know how to resolve.
-Student complaint procedures have been developed to guide the student through the process in an effort to resolve the issue as quickly and fairly as possible.
-Complete procedures related to the student complaint process are outlined in UW-Parkside Administrative Policy #51 - Student Complaint Procedures.
+Student complaint procedures (informal and formal) have been developed to guide the student through the process in an effort to resolve the issue as quickly and fairly as possible.
+Complete procedures related to the student complaint process are outlined in UW-Parkside Administrative Policy #51 - Student Complaint.

 Informal Complaint Resolution Process